 Could the City Council call for an advisory vote?

 Yes.
 The City Council has the ability to call for an advisory vote on virtually anything.
 An advisory vote is not binding.
-The City Council has asked city staff to research options related to a vote, including when a vote could occur, even if it were advisory and not binding, the cost, and the legal and financial implications.
-City staff will return to the City Council with this information at an upcoming meeting.
+At their April 10, 2018 meeting, the City Council was presented with options related to a vote, including when a vote could occur, even if it were advisory and not binding, the cost, and the legal and financial implications.

 Why aren't the actions in the proposed master plan considered an expansion?